Our environmental pledge

 The responsible waste management hierarchy

-compostable at home.
+In our tin caddy packaging, we use cellophane, not plastic, this is compostable at home.
 We encourage people to reuse the tins.
-We also offer a fully home compostable eco pot option.
+We also offer a fully home-compostable eco pot option.
 This is made from predominantly recycled board with some forestry commission assured new to ensure a consistent product.
 At markets or in shops this is the primary option we offer.
+These also have cellophane inside making this packaging our most eco-friendly yet.
+We now have paper labels meaning that these packaging options are 99% plastic free!

 The shipping materials we use are where possible compostable cardboard and paper.
 We have changed to compostable tape this year on all our packages.
 The last stumbling block is the address labels themselves.
 We have reduced the plastic in these but it remains an issue to be resolved.

 Our cleaning supplies are sourced with care.
-Bamboo cloth’s, bars of soap with natural ingredients.
+Bamboo cloths, and bars of soap with natural ingredients.
 Where possible we use products like white vinegar rather than man-made detergents.

 So what is left to do?

 Our biggest challenge is the Stand-up pouches that our teas are often supplied in.
 These are a mix of foil and plastic and can not be recycled.
-Our aim is to phase these out at some point in 2022.
+Our aim is to phase these out at some point in 2023.
 We feel like we are very close to a solution.
-Our labels, both on the product and on the shipping are made with plastic elements. we have reduced the amount of plastic used but not eliminated it.
+Our labels on the shipping are made with plastic elements, we have reduced the amount of plastic used but not eliminated it.
 It is important for labelling laws that these are well affixed and hard to damage.

 Transporting our teas.
 Much of this is done by ship but some are flown, we are constantly managing and reviewing our supply chain to see where improvements can be made.